Staff & Board of Directors

 Granite United Way

 Nanci Carney is the North Country Regional Manager for Granite United Way.
 Nanci was born in Cambridge, MA but got to NH as soon as she could and was raised in Salem, NH.
 She graduated from Salem High School and Drew University in Madison, NJ with a degree in Political Science and Communications.
 In her role at Granite United Way Nanci engages companies and donors in strengthening the community good in the North Country region.
 She leads Granite United Way’s fundraising efforts and works with local volunteers to distribute the funds raised in the region.
-Nanci brings with her more than twenty years of sales, marketing and management experience that are combined with her exceptional customer services skills.
+Nanci brings with her more than twenty years of sales, marketing, and management experience that are combined with her exceptional customer services skills.
 In addition to her work at Granite United Way, Nanci serves as the state lead ambassador for the American Cancer Society Cancer Action Network and has been an event chair for their Relay for Life program.
-In her non profit work she has served in number of fundraising and advocacy capacities.
+In her nonprofit work, she has served in several fundraising and advocacy capacities.
 She was an active member of the Greater Salem NH Chamber of Commerce and is a former Board Chair of that organization.
-In addition to her experience in the non profit arena, she is a successful real estate broker and has also worked in the banking industry as a business development specialist.
+In addition to her experience in the nonprofit arena, she is a successful real estate broker and has also worked in the banking industry as a business development specialist.
+Carney is a member of both the New Hampshire and National Association of Realtors.
+She has held leadership roles in several business & professional women’s associations and is a longtime Rotarian, having served as President of both the Greater Salem NH and Littleton Area clubs.
+Carney lives in Silver Lake, NH with her crazy rescue dog and enjoys kayaking, golfing and hiking in the summer and skiing and snowshoeing in the winter.

 Tony IlacquaDirector